 d.
 How can stakeholders promote the development and use of AI technologies to support sustainable development?

-The text above was agreed by consensus as a result of the discussions that are reflected below:
+The text above was supported by some experts, as a result of the discussions that are reflected below:

 Experts recognized that the opportunities and challenges posed by AI are significant.
 Some experts were of the view that the best way to implement Decision 611 (Council 2019) was to address AI in the Report through the lens of new and emerging telecommunications/ICTs.
 Therefore, they recommended against including a standalone section on AI in the Report and recommended to incorporate AI into other sections, focusing on policies to mobilize new and emerging telecommunications/ICTs to enable AI applications for sustainable development, aligning closely with the WTPF-21 theme and ITU's mandate.
 Other experts were of the view that Decision 611 (Council 2019) recognized AI explicitly among the topics for discussion in the theme for WTPF-21 and therefore, they recommended that AI should be discussed more broadly and incorporated as a standalone section in the Report.